gosa-project/gosa-core/README.md

 ## Template System

-GOsa comes with a new theme and a simplified template system.
+GOsa comes with a new theme and a simplified template system for plugins and HTML snippets.

-The new template system makes it easier to create new themes.
-For this you need to organize your new templates in a subfolder that has the name of the theme.
-Code snippets that create visual output are now in switch statements.
-There you have to add, if necessary, an expression that has the name of the theme.
+The simplified template system makes it easier to transfer your new themes to all plugins.
+For this you need to organize your new plugin templates in a subfolder that has the name of the theme.

+Also code snippets that produce visual output are now easy to customize using switch statements.
+There you need to add an expression with the name of the theme if needed.

 Example:

+Declare a variable for the theme name in your class or in scope of the function.
+Initialize it with the function `getThemeName()` from the include/functions.inc.

+Now you can use it as in the example below.

 ```
-switch ($theme) {
+switch (${ThemeVariableName}) {
     case '{YourThemeName}':
         code...
         break;